dmonakh/Wordpress-Tekton-atK8s-inAzure/README.md

 To implement this project, you will need the following components and accounts:

-- Azure account with a configured project and access to the necessary resources.
+- Azure account with a configured Subscription and Application
-- Azure service account with IAM administrator privileges and a JSON key for authentication.
 - Docker Hub account (or another container registry) to store container images.
 - GitHub account for code storage and automation configuration.
-- GitHub token for accessing the repository and performing repository operations.
 - Domain registered with a domain registrar (e.g., Cloudflare) for DNS configuration.
-- Enable `Read and write permission` in General setting Action in Repo

 Make sure you have all the required accounts and components for a successful project implementation.